 Dryer Won’t Start: Actions You Can Take

-If you notice burn marks or there is sparking coming from the outlet or fuse box, discontinue and call for professional help!
+If you notice burn marks or sparking coming from the outlet or fuse box, discontinue and call for professional help!

 To check the outlet and fuse box, use a multimeter.
 The screws holding the fuse and the holes of the outlet should have two readings of both 120 volts and 240 volts.
 If you get no reading from one of those places, it may be time to replace the outlet or fuse.

 It may be possible that you need to replace the power cord that runs from the outlet to the back of the dryer.
 A replacement power cord for a dryer that won’t start is easy to find and install.
-You simply have to unscrew the back panel, disconnect the old cord, and screw the new one in place.
+You must unscrew the back panel, disconnect the old cord, and screw the new one in place.

 The fuses are important to check with a multimeter in a dryer that won’t start.
 The one that regulates the overheating of the heating element and overall dryer function is the most important to check and see if it has burnt out.

 Getting access to the thermal fuse is not easy.
-Follow the wires from the thermal component to the dryer panel and check for continuity there.
-Then check the connections of the thermal fuse itself for continuity.
-If either position is reading an infinity on the multimeter, the fuse is probably blown and should be replaced with the exact same part.
+Follow the wires from the thermal component to the dryer panel and check for continuity.
+Then, check the connections of the thermal fuse itself for continuity.
+If either position reads an infinity on the multimeter, the fuse is probably blown and should be replaced with the same part.

-The fail-switch attached to the heating element and the heating element itself have wires and connections that can be worn out, dirty, or burnt-out.
-To check the heating element of a dryer that won’t start, locate the large metal box heating element behind the back panel of the dryer.
+The fail switch attached to the heating element and the heating element itself have wires and connections that can be worn out, dirty, or burnt out.
+To check the heating element of a dryer that won’t start, locate the significant metal box heating element behind the back panel of the dryer.

-First, try cleaning the connections of the heating element wires as these tend to have a build up of dust or lint.
+First, try cleaning the connections of the heating element wires, as these tend to have a build-up of dust or lint.
 Then, use a multimeter to check for continuity of the wire connection to the heating element and where the wires connect to the main dryer panel.
-Infinite multimeter readings at any of these positions means the heating element and its wires need to be replaced with new parts.
+Infinite multimeter readings at any of these positions mean the heating element and its wires must be replaced with new parts.

-The first thing about gas is that if you smell it as a leak, get out.
-If the gas is connected securely and safely and flowing to other parts of your home, but your unit still doesn’t work, you may be able to fix it.
+The first thing about gas is that if you smell it as a leak, turn the gas off immediately.
+If the gas is connected securely and safely and flowing to other parts of your home, but your unit still doesn’t work, you should call certified gas contractor Fix Appliances CA.

-For a dryer that doesn’t turn on, you may want to check the gas valve.
+For a gas dryer that doesn’t turn on, a gas tech must check the gas valve.
 The valve going into your dryer needs to be open.
-If the valve is open and the dryer is still not getting a gas supply, the problem may be in the piping.
+If the valve is open and the dryer is still not getting a gas supply, the problem may be in the gas igniter, solenoids or piping.

-Gas piping is a difficult problem to handle on your own and may require the help of one of the Fixappliances CA specialists.
+Gas piping is a complex problem to handle on your own and may require the help of one of our gas specialists.

 Remember, a dryer won’t turn on but still have power if the door switch is broken.
 Make sure the electricity is off before making any repairs.

-Some of the repairs for a dryer that won’t start can be time consuming, dangerous, and costly if done incorrectly.
-Although you could fix some of these issues on your own, it might be best to place your trust in the professional service providers and repair people at Fixappliances CA.
+Some of the repairs for a dryer that won’t start can be time-consuming, dangerous, and costly if done incorrectly.
+Although you could fix some of these issues alone, it might be best to trust professional service providers and repair specialists at Fix Appliances CA.